foundry-vtt-community/wiki.js/development/api/hooks.md

 ## Specific Use Cases

+Below are some common patterns working with specific hooks

 ### Render hooks

 One extremely common use for hooks is the various `render` hooks, which are triggered by instances of the [Application](/en/development/api/application) class.
 Whenever an application is rendered, a hook fires for it and each of its parent classes, e.g. `renderActorSheet` then `renderDocumentSheet` then `renderFormApplication` then `renderApplication`.
 Each of these event calls has the same information, the difference is just being able to specify how far up the inheritance tree you want to operate.